Lightrun Metrics overview¶

 The Method Duration metric measures the elapsed time for executing a given method.

-Tic & Toc (Block Duration)¶
+Tic & Toc (Block Duration) metric¶

 The Lightrun Tic & Toc metric measures the elapsed time for executing a specified block of code, within the same function.

-Custom Metric¶
+Custom metric¶

 Lightrun enables you to design your own custom metric, using conditional expressions that evaluate to an integer result.
 Custom metrics can be created using the configuration form in the Lightrun IDE plugin or from the Lightrun CLI.

-More on Lightrun Metrics¶
+Start using Lightrun Metrics¶